-Trivia: The Burning of Atlanta scene was shot long before filming started on Gone with the Wind and indeed before either of the actors were cast in the role of Rhett and Scarlet.
-The purpose of this was to clear the lot so the sets for the movie could be built.
-The buildings being burnt were sets from other films, the most noticeable being the huge gates featured in the original King Kong movie.
-The two actors in this scene were simply stunt doubles who doubled for Vivien Leigh and Clark Gable.
+Trivia: The Burning of Atlanta scene was shot long before filming started on Gone with the Wind and before either of the actors were cast in the role of Rhett and Scarlet.
+The purpose was to clear the lot so the sets for the movie could be built.
+The buildings burnt were sets from other films, the most notable being the huge gates featured in the original King Kong movie.
+The two actors in this scene were stunt doubles who stood in for Vivien Leigh and Clark Gable.

 Question: When Scarlett visits Rhett in jail to get the $300 for taxes, can anyone speculate as to her plan?
 Why does she pretend to be rich when she's actually dirt poor?
 Why would that make her request for money more convincing?
 Did she plan to ask for a loan, and needed to make it appear as if she would be able to repay it in a reasonable amount of time?
 I read the book, but this wasn't made clear there either.
 Can anyone help me?

 Separate from membership, this is to get updates about mistakes in recent releases.
 Addresses are not passed on to any third party, and are used solely for direct communication from this site.
 You can unsubscribe at any time.Check out the mistake & trivia books, on Kindle and in paperback.